Everyone wants a perfectly toned body, but let’s face it, finding time to go to the gym daily can be difficult. Lucky for you, you don't have to.

 #4 - Inaccurate Speed or Incline Settings

 When the treadmill's speed or incline settings don't match your input, try calibrating or recalibrating the treadmill according to the manufacturer's instructions.
-Ensure that the safety key is properly inserted, as this can affect speed and incline settings.
+Ensure that the safety key is inserted correctly, as this can affect speed and incline settings.
 If the problem continues, contact customer support for guidance.

 #5 - Treadmill Shuts Off During Use